MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 > [!NOTE]
 > The Microsoft Defender app must be opened for tags to be synced with Intune and passed to the Microsoft Defender portal.
 It may take up to 18 hours for tags to reflect in the portal.

-## Suppress OS update notification
+## Suppress OS update notifications

 A configuration is available for customers to suppress OS update notification in Defender for Endpoint on iOS.
 Once the config key is set in the Intune App configuration policies, Defender for Endpoint will not send any notifications on the device for OS updates.
 However, when you open the Microsoft Defender app, the Device Health card is visible and show the state of your OS.